mentels/riak_core_tutorial/README.md

 > each object are determined using the consistent hashing technique.

-Basically, if we want to perform an operation in a particular riak_core node (I'll try to explain mysterious *vnode* later) **and** we always want it to be the same node for a particular input, we use consistent hasing.
+Basically, if we want to perform an operation in a particular riak_core virtual node (I'll try to explain later mysterious virtual node
+- *vnode*) **and** we always want it to be the same vnode for a particular input, we use consistent hasing.
 And the resulting hash value for a given input stays the same regardless of changes to the ring.

 As an exercise we can compute a hash value for some input and make sure that it's the same over the ring.
 To do so attach to one of